Halaib Triangle: Colonial origins

 On 19 January 1899, an agreement between the UK and Egypt relating to the administration of the Sudan defined "Soudan" as the "territories south of the 22nd parallel of latitude".
 It contained a provision that would give Egypt control of the Red Sea port of Suakin, but an amendment on 10 July 1899 gave Suakin to Sudan instead.
 On 4 November 1902, the UK drew a separate "administrative boundary", intended to reflect the actual use of the land by the tribes in the region.

-The 1902 border assigned administration of the territory of the Ababda tribe south of the 22-degree latitude line to Egypt, and gave to Sudan the grazing land of the Beja tribe north of the line to administer.
+The 1902 border assigned administration of the territory of the Ababda tribe of the Beja people south of the 22-degree latitude line to Egypt, and gave to Sudan the grazing land of another Beja subtribe, The Bishareen north of the line to administer.
 The Sudan-administered territory comprised about 18,000 km^{2} (7000 sq. mi.), including the towns of Halaib and Abu Ramad.
 When Sudan became independent in 1956, Egypt regarded the latitude 22° territorial boundary of 1899 as the border between the two countries, while Sudan held to the 1902 administrative boundary.
 As a result, both Egypt and Sudan claim sovereignty over the territory.
 Conversely, the area south of the line which had been administered by Egypt, Bir Tawil, is a terra nullius, claimed by neither country.